Synthetic Sin: Plot

-When Donald Anthony (Antonio Moreno) returns to his hometown of Magnolia Gap, Virginia, after seven years, the Gap Gazette proudly proclaims him as "America’s foremost playwright."
+When Donald Anthony returns to his hometown of Magnolia Gap, Virginia, after seven years, the Gap Gazette proudly proclaims him as "America's foremost playwright".
 His arrival causes a stir—especially among the Fairfax family.

-Waiting at the station are Margery Fairfax (Kathryn McGuire), whose interest in Donald is clearly matrimonial; her cousin, the lively and stage-struck flapper Betty Fairfax (Colleen Moore); and the ever-scheming Mrs. Fairfax (Edythe Chapman).
+Waiting at the station are Margery Fairfax, whose interest in Donald is clearly matrimonial; her cousin, the lively and stage-struck flapper Betty Fairfax; and the ever-scheming Mrs. Fairfax.
 At dinner that evening, Donald is quickly bored—until Betty livens things up with her playful impersonations of famous characters.

 The following night at a musical evening hosted by Mrs. Fairfax, Margery performs a stiff classical dance.
 Unbeknownst to the crowd, Betty burlesques the routine from behind a curtain—appearing in blackface for comic effect.
 Donald, charmed by her natural flair, later proposes and promises her the lead in his next Broadway play.

 But the production fails—Betty lacks the worldliness to convincingly portray the play's jaded heroine.
-Donald tells her she's too naïve, too untouched by life.
-Determined to gain “experience,” Betty heads to New York and consults Sheila Kelly (Gertrude Astor), a seasoned actress from the cast.
-Betty rents a flat in a boarding house where she is soon surrounded by a colorful crowd: a group of gangsters and their girlfriends, including Brandy Mulane (Montagu Love), Frank (Ben Hendricks Jr.), Tony (Phil Sleeman), and others.
+Donald tells her she is too naïve, too untouched by life.
+Determined to gain "experience", Betty heads to New York and consults Sheila Kelly, a seasoned actress from the cast.
+Betty rents a flat in a boarding house where she is soon surrounded by a colorful crowd: a group of gangsters and their girlfriends, including Brandy Mulane, Frank, Tony, and others.

 Don arrives and tries to pull Betty out of her new crowd, but the gangsters physically throw him out.
-In the lobby, he runs into Sheila, who explains that Betty has only just arrived—hardly enough time to acquire “life experience.”
+In the lobby, he runs into Sheila, who explains that Betty has only just arrived—hardly enough time to acquire "life experience".
 Don then decides to teach Betty a lesson by staging a fake police raid.

 Betty, however, overhears his plan and believes that whatever happens next must be another one of Don's schemes.
 When a real armed gangster appears on her balcony, Betty stays cool, assuming it's staged.
 But a brutal fight breaks out and Brandy Mulane is killed—only then does Betty realize the situation is deadly real.

 Don rushes upstairs to protect her.
 Betty throws her arms around him, but another gangster bursts in.
 Don grabs the dead man's gun and threatens the intruder just as the police arrive.
 Mistaking Don for the killer, the police handcuff him and Betty.
 Only the boarding house manager and Don's social standing save them from serious trouble.

 Later, Don opens a new play in New York—Waverly's Woman—with Betty by his side.
-They sit in a theater box as the curtain rises.
-Betty strokes Don's sleeve tenderly.

-“I’ve got an idea for a new play,” Don whispers, “with a leading role perfect for you.”
+"I've got an idea for a new play," Don whispers, "with a leading role perfect for you."

 Betty smiles.
-“The part I can best play,” she replies, “is the wife of Donald Anthony—forever.”
+"The part I can best play," she replies, "is the wife of Donald Anthony—forever."